 - Check the herbs and if they feel crisp they are done, but if they feel soft, microwave them for a few more seconds.
 Don't over-do it or they will turn brown and burn.

 - Let the dried herbs cool down and then crush them with clean hands, and package them in small jars or plastic bags.

 - Store in a cool dark place and use within 6 months.

-PS I’ve got a killer recipe for homemade Boursin Cheese coming up soon, so stay tuned, it uses these microwave dried herbs and it’s even better than the store bought cheese!
+PS I’ve got a killer recipe for HOMEMADE BOURSIN CHEESE that’s perfect for all your new dried herbs, and it’s even better than the store bought cheese!
 Speaking of staying tuned, why not sign up on my email list, HERE, so you won’t miss it!